StanfordAccelerate/StanfordAccelerate.github.io/index.md

 **People: Angshuman Parashar, Priyanka Raina, Sophia Shao, Rangharajan Venkatesan, Yu-Hsin Chen, Brucek Khailany, Stephen W. Keckler, Joel Emer**

+Tensorloop is an infrastructure for evaluating and exploring the architecture design space of deep neural network (DNN) accelerators.
+Timeloop uses a concise and unified representation of the key architecture and implementation attributes of  DNN accelerators to describe a broad space of hardware topologies.
+It can then emulate those topologies to generate an   accurate projection of performance and energy efficiency for a DNN workload through a mapper that finds the best way to  schedule operations and stage data on the specified architecture.
+This enables fair comparisons across different architectures and makes DNN accelerator design more systematic.

+#### Publications
+* A. Parashar, P. Raina, S. Shao, A. Mukkara, V. A. Ying, R. Venkatesan, Y. H. Chen, B. Khailany, S. Keckler, J. Emer, "Tensorloop: A Systematic Approach to DNN Accelerator Evaluation", to be presented in ISPASS 2019.

 ### An Energy-Scalable Accelerator for Blind Image Deblurring (MIT)

 **People: Priyanka Raina, Mehul Tikekar, Anantha Chandrakasan**